Pentagon puts military police on alert to go to Minneapolis

 Protests erupted in Minneapolis this week after video emerged showing a police officer kneeling on Floyd's neck.
 Floyd later died of his injuries and the officer, Derek Chauvin, was arrested and charged with third-degree murder and manslaughter on Friday.

 The protests turned violent and on Thursday rioters torched the Minneapolis Third Police Precinct near where Floyd was arrested.
-Mayor Jacob Frey ordered a citywide curfew at 8 p.m. beginning on Friday.
+Mayor Jacob Frey ordered a citywide curfew at 8 p.m. local time, beginning on Friday.
+In that city, peaceful protests picked up steam as darkness fell, with thousands of people ignoring the curfew to walk streets in the southern part of the city.
+Some cars were set on fire in scattered neighborhoods, business break-ins began and eventually there were larger fires.

 The unrest has since spread across the country, with protests, some violent, erupting in cities including Washington DC, Atlanta, Phoenix, Denver and Los Angelas.